Yum! Brands: Yum! Brands

 In March 2002, Yorkshire announced it would merge with Tricon Global Restaurants to form Yum!
 Brands.
 The merger was finalized on May 8, 2002, and the name change became effective on May 22, 2002.
 Tricon had previously used "YUM", an exclamation representing enjoyment of food, as its stock ticker symbol since it was spun off in 1997.
 On June 6, 2002, Yum! executed a two-for-one stock split.
-Shortly afterwards, due to Yum!'s lifetime contract with Pepsi, Long John Silver's and A&W Restaurants (which previously served Coca-Cola products) began switching to Pepsi products, with A&W Restaurants retaining A&W Root Beer from a separate deal with Dr Pepper/Seven Up (now Keurig Dr Pepper).
+Shortly afterwards, due to Yum!'s lifetime contract with Pepsi, Long John Silver's and A&W Restaurants (which previously served Coca-Cola products) began switching to Pepsi products, with A&W Restaurants retaining A&W Root Beer from a separate deal with Cadbury Schweppes (now Keurig Dr Pepper).

 In 2002, Yum! began testing co-branding locations pairing Pizza Hut with Pasta Bravo, Back Yard Burgers, and A&W. The Pasta Bravo concept was acquired in 2003 from Pasta Bravo, Inc. of Aliso Viejo, California for $5 million to pair with Pizza Hut.

 In 2003, Yum! launched WingStreet as a hybrid combo unit with an existing Pizza Hut franchise.
 In 2007 and 2008, a thousand WingStreet stores a year were opened.
 On October 19, 2009, Company president Scott Bergren publicized WingStreet's national launch.

 An East Dawning test cafeteria-style restaurant was opened in Shanghai in 2004.
 After initially failing, Yum!
 Brands chose the KFC business model (KFC is the most successful Western chain in China) and found greater success.
 As of September 30, 2007, eight East Dawning restaurants were in operation.